gsantovena/sysadmin/README.md

 sysadmin
 ========

-Sysadmin scripts I have been programming or collecting for my tasks.
+Sysadmin scripts I have created or collected for my tasks.